splunk/public-o11y-docs/gdi/get-data-in/application/auto-instrumentation/auto-instrumentation-java-linux.rst

 You are now ready to start sending traces to Splunk APM.
 For auto instrumentation to take effect, you must manually start or restart any Java applications on the host where you installed the package.
 This is true after installing the auto instrumentation package for the first time and whenever you make any changes to the configuration file.

 Once your applications are running, you can :ref:`verify-apm-data`.
-You an also :ref:`configure-the-script`.
+You can also :ref:`optionally configure instrumentation settings<configure-java-zeroconf-linux>`.

-.. _configure-the-script:
+.. _configure-java-zeroconf-linux:

-VERIFY IT IS WORKING [TODO]

-Optionally configure the package
+Optionally configure instrumentation
 ====================================

+The default settings for zero config autoinstrumentation are sufficient for most basic cases.
+You can set additional customizations by editing the configuration file.

 Installing the package installs the following artifacts:

-- The shared instrumentation library at ``/usr/lib/splunk-instrumentation/libsplunk.so```
 - The configuration file at ``/usr/lib/splunk-instrumentation/instrumentation.conf``
 - The :new-page:`Java Instrumentation Agent <https://github.com/signalfx/splunk-otel-java>` at ``/usr/lib/splunk-instrumentation/splunk-otel-javaagent.jar``

-You can customize the package by setting parameters in the configuration file.

-By default, the configuration file only specifies one parameter, ``java_agent_jar``, which points to the path of the installed Java Instrumentation Agent.
+- The shared instrumentation library at ``/usr/lib/splunk-instrumentation/libsplunk.so```

 The following is a sample of the default configuration file: